-Since the introduction of the Prevent Duty in 2015, 3,037 referrals have resulted in individuals receiving support to move away from violent ideologies that could have resulted in harm to themselves, or others.
+Since the introduction of the Prevent Duty in 2015, 3,037 referrals have been supported through the Channel Programme.
+Channel aims to move vulnerable individuals away from violent ideologies that could have resulted in harm to themselves.
 4,915 referrals to Prevent were made in the year ending on 31 March 2021.

 This represents a decrease of 22% compared to the previous year (6,287) and the lowest number of referrals received since comparable data are available (year ending March 2016).
 This decrease is likely to have been driven by the effects of public health restrictions that were in place throughout the year to control the spread of the COVID-19 virus.

 - 51% were related to mixed, unclear or unstable ideologies*